 - Bloomberg and Symphony messaging

-- The audio content of Microsoft Teams calls and conferences where one or more identified Insight colleagues are party or an Insight party has elected to record.
-All text content on Microsoft Teams is recorded.
+- The content of Insight-controlled on-line calls and conferences including calls on telephone numbers, where one or more parties is an Insight colleague identified as being at elevated risk of certain investment communications, or any Insight party has elected to record.
+All text content on external conferencing services controlled by Insight is recorded.

 - All email to or from InsightInvestment.com addresses